dumith-eranga/talks/tdd-why-bother/narration.md

 Now, we only see the key differences between the two parties.

 Can we teach these people some new skills so that they can be interchanged?
-The answer is a obvious yes.
+The answer is an obvious yes.
 In order to survive in this industry, we need to keep learning and developing new skills.
 So it is just a matter of choosing the skills to develop - not a matter of whether we can.

 Let's say we have done it.
 We have developed the skills we need.
 Let's see how we can rephrase the above two statements I made.